leestanley/HardHacks2019/README.md

 Two different implementations are available for noggin-counting!

 ## Implementation A - Above the Lecture Hall
 - The device can be installed on the ceiling in the middle of a room to continuously count from above the amount of heads in the selected area.
 As shown below, a colored frame appears around each detected person.
+The program then sums up the amount of detected people.

 ![Implementation A](media/ImplementationA.jpg)
 Implementation A Demo - Two humans are detected.